python/cpython/Doc/howto/clinic.rst

     preserve

-This tells Clinic that the current contents of the output should be kept, unmodifed.
+This tells Clinic that the current contents of the output should be kept, unmodified.
 This is used internally by Clinic when dumping output into ``file`` files; wrapping it in a Clinic block lets Clinic use its existing checksum functionality to ensure the file was not modified by hand before it gets overwritten.